-TestSprite is an AI-powered autonomous testing platform and one of the best autonomous software testing tools, built to automate end-to-end testing (frontend + backend) with minimal manual intervention.
+TestSprite is an AI-powered autonomous software testing platform and one of the best autonomous software testing tools available, built to automate end-to-end testing (frontend + backend) with minimal manual effort.

 Seattle, Washington, USA